$\alpha$-OCC: Uncertainty-Aware Camera-based 3D Semantic Occupancy Prediction: Appendix

 In our training, we used the AdamW optimizer with a learning rate of 2e-4 and a weight decay of 0.01.
 The learning rate schedule followed a Cosine Annealing policy with a linear warmup for the first 500 iterations, starting at a warmup ratio of \(\frac{1}{3}\).
 The minimum learning rate ratio was set to 1e-3.
 We applied gradient clipping with a maximum norm of 35 to stabilize the training.

-The user-defined target error rate $\alpha_y$ for each class $y$ is decided according to the prediction error rate of the original model.
-For example, for the person class, the original model has $90\%$ prediction error rate, and the user-defined target error rate $\alpha_{person}$ of person is decided as $90\%*0.8=72\%$.
+The user-defined target error rate $\alpha^y$ for each class $y$ is decided according to the prediction error rate of the original model.
+For each class, It is set by multiplying the original prediction error rate of OCC models with the scale $\lambda < 1$, which raises the coverage requirement.
+For example, for the person class, if the original model has $90\%$ prediction error rate and we set the scale $\lambda = 0.9$, the user-defined target error rate $\alpha^{person}$ of person is decided as $90\%*0.9=81\%$.